programmfabrik/fylr-install/docker/README.md

 ## Troubleshooting

 * `docker-compose` needs to be executed in the directory with the `docker-compose.yml`.
-* When docker cannot start containers with errors refering to `shim, OCI, apparmor`: `apt-get install apparmor apparmor-utils; systemctl restart docker`
+* When docker cannot start containers with errors refering to `shim, OCI, apparmor`: Install apparmor, e.g. with `apt-get install apparmor apparmor-utils; systemctl restart docker`
 * When elasticsearch does not work, make sure you used `sysctl` as shown above.

 Such messages can be safely ignored: